 Portable message boards shall be utilized to advise the traveling public of lane closures, ramp closures, intermittent short-term closures and any other items of significance as deemed necessary by the Engineer.

 The detour route for Lime City Rd. shall be SR 795 – Glenwood Rd. – Buck Rd.
+Design, install all necessary signage.
+Remove at project completion.

-When no longer needed for the project, the DBT shall remove the existing portable concrete barrier and impact attenuators and deliver to the ODOT Northwood Outpost facility at 200 Lemoyne Rd., Northwood, OH between the hours of 7:00 AM and 2:30 PM.
-The Department will have equipment at the Outpost to offload the barrier and impact attenuators.
+When no longer needed for the project, the DBT shall remove the existing portable concrete barrier, impact attenuators, temporary traffic signals and all other temporary MOT installations and deliver these materials to the ODOT Northwood Outpost facility at 200 Lemoyne Rd., Northwood, OH between the hours of 7:00 AM and 2:30 PM.
+The Department will have equipment at the Outpost to offload the materials.

+Within the limits of temporary workzone markings on I-75, perform 1” 254-Pavement Planing and 1” 424-Fine Graded polymer asphalt regardless of pavement marking material type(s) prior to placement of final pavement markings.